Sunday, August 4, 2013

 But I will always be happy so long as I can perform artistically, whether on a cabaret stage or in front of a camera.
 I was recently featured as a singer in a commercial for Facebook's launch of their new software, and this Fall I was fortunate enough to be chosen as the face of OCC Makeup's Fall campaign in Sephora stores nationwide.

-Monika: Which movie or role was the real stepping stone for your acting career?
-Was it “Transamerica” (2005)?
+Monika: Which movie or role do you consider the true stepping stone for your acting career?
+Was it 'Transamerica' (2005)?

 Calpernia: "Transamerica" was an incredible opportunity for me to become friends with star Felicity Huffman.
 My onscreen time was brief, but Felicity worked with Andrea and I for months researching her character, and during that time we became friends.
 She gave me some very good advice, which has led indirectly to several other jobs in Hollywood for me.